jblindsay/whitebox-tools/readme.txt

 - Fixed a bug with the location of the settings.json file when running plugin tools, that sometimes led to the file being located in a top-level directory, and therefore sometimes yielding a permissions error when running on systems without admin rights.
+- Fixed a bug with the vector attribute table reader that caused issue with the VectorPolygonsToRaster tool.

 Version 2.2.0 (23-10-2022)
 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.